Month by Month

 Circuit of Ireland International Rally

-Northern Ireland's most prestigious rally car race – known locally as the 'Circuit' (www.circuitofireland.net) – sees over 130 competitors throttle and turn through some 550km of Northern Ireland and parts of the Republic over two days at Easter.
+Northern Ireland's most prestigious rally-car race, known locally as the 'Circuit' (www.circuitofireland.net), sees more than 130 competitors throttle and turn through 550km of Northern Ireland and parts of the Republic over two days at Easter.

 Irish Grand National

-Ireland loves horse racing, and the race that's loved the most is the Grand National, the showcase of the national hunt season that takes place at Fairyhouse in County Meath on Easter Monday.
+Ireland loves horse racing, and the race that's loved the most is the Grand National, the showcase of the national hunt season.
+It takes place at Fairyhouse in County Meath on Easter Monday.